-Big Daddy Roth might have shed a tear to the Rewaco trike model RF1.
-Built in Germany and now available in Canada, all that’s missing from the Ford Focus-powered trike is Rat Fink smoking tires and riding into the sunset.
+Big Daddy Roth might have shed a tear to see the Rewaco RF1 trike.
+Built in Germany and now available in Canada, all that’s missing from the Ford Focus-powered trike is Rat Fink smoking tires bulging eyes, flapping his tongue and riding into the sunset.

 I was skeptical when it was suggested we test a Rewaco trike for this issue.
 Of all the more unusual vehicles we have ridden over the years, the machine in question was certainly the one that most blurs the line between motorcycle and car.
 Unlike other manufacturers, this trike isn’t a motorcycle modified into a trike but rather a from the ground up build that created a trike from both car and motorcycle design and mechanical elements.
 The German-built Rewacos have a Canadian distributor based in Chilliwack, BC and we had been following the trials and tribulations the company experienced while getting the trike approved for Canadian roads.
 We had seen the trikes at various motorcycle shows over the years with Volkswagen, Harley and BMW motors, and they always seemed to be on the cusp of Transport Canada approval.
 While no major design revisions were required from the trikes to be found in the European market, small changes were constantly being required.

-with smoking, cartoonishly over sized rear tires.
-The RF1 trike is one of those cartoons brought to the street in all its outrageous glory and I was about to become the bulge eyed rat.
+With smoking, cartoonishly over sized rear tires, Rewaco trike brings to mind the famous hotrod drawing of the 1960s created by Ed Roth.
+The RF1 trike is one of those cartoons creations brought to the street in all its outrageous glory and I was about to become the bulge eyed rat.
 Whether it would smoke its large rear tires would be question for later.
 Admittedly, the RF1 is as close to being a car as anything we have ridden.
 Somewhere around the driver’s seat is a demarcation line that separates a chopper with a long multi-linked front end from a Ford Focus drivetrain with a great fibreglass body kit.
 You never know what you are going to get until you put them all together.

 The Rewaco trike dimensions are substantial.
 At 6’3” (1,880mm) wide and 11’4” (3,410mm) long the machine made even the Big Dog choppers we rode last issue seem compact.
 The dry weight is an impressive 1,300 pounds (589 kg).
 To some extent that statistic is irrelevant as there is no weight for the rider to lift or push.
 The normally aspirated 1.6 litre Ford Focus motor is rated at 115 hp and moves the trike, albeit not with earth-shattering quickness.
 The zero to 100 kmh time is purported to be about 6.7 seconds which is within the range of many cars, though faster than the Ford Focus that donated the engine.
 Fuel economy is surprising good when compared to other machines of this weight coming in at around 45 mpg or 5.8l/100 km.
 There are a couple of option performance levels and the Turbo versions of the motor is the strongest, outputting 185 hp which will apparently knock a couple of seconds off the zero-to-60 time and bring the performance closer to its hotrod inspired spirit.